France Flag - France Drone Laws

 • Drone registration is required in France for Government operations

-• Drone Remote ID is required in France for Government operations
+• Drone Remote ID is generally required in France (except in some classes C0, C4 with no RID)

 • Drone Insurance is not required for Government drone operations in France